telwoo/Election_Analysis/README.md

-# Election_Analysis
+# PyPoll Challenge: Election_Analysis

-## Project Overview
+## Overview of Election Audit
-A Colorado Board of Elections employee has given the task to compete the election audit of a recent local congressional election.
+A Colorado Board of Elections were being held and underway!
+We were tasked with completing an election audit for the local congressional election.
 The overall goal is to outline how the eleciton results were and to outline the following tasks:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.